textileio/papers/di2f/index.md

 As mentioned perviously, DID methods define a set of operations that can be performed on/with DID documents.
 DID implementations often use a smart contract [@buterin2014next] on a blockchain like Ethereum to model the global data registry, and to implement these operations.
 For the implementation proposed here, we assume that documents are stored in such a way that they are made available to resolvers via the registry, or directly via IPFS/IPNS.
 In the future, documents could be stored on the Filecoin blockchain as non-fungible token (NFTs) _actor_ type.

 In our initial proof-of-concept network, a non-consensus driven global data registry is used, based on a p2p "gossip" protocol.
 In practice, this is implemented using libp2p's gossip-sub implementation.
 This registry provides weak consensus, along the lines of IPNS-over-pubsub [@santos2020IPNS].
 The process of getting a DID subject's document from the verifiable data registry is called _resolution_.
-Any peer can resolve any document by querying the on-chain NFT representing the subject, or in the shoter-term case, by posting queries to the associated pubsub channel.
+Any peer can resolve any document by querying the on-chain NFT representing the subject, or in the shorter-term case, by posting queries to the associated pubsub channel.

 # Architecture